 This is a quick guide on how to install Docker and Docker Compose on Raspberry PI.
-I use this on various Raspberry Pis 4 with 4 and 8 GB RAM, it’s tested with Raspberry Pi OS 64-bit 12 (“bookworm”) and Docker 28.1.1.
+I use this on various Raspberry Pis 4 with 4 and 8 GB RAM.
+At the time of writing, it’s tested with Raspberry Pi OS 64-bit 12 (“bookworm”) and Docker 28.1.1.

-The tutorial first shows how to install Docker to run as root (“rootful”) and concludes with switching rootless mode on and off.
+- how to install Docker to run as root (“rootful”),

 curl -fsSL https://get.docker.com -o get-docker.sh